-A company’s trade secrets, confidential/proprietary information, and other secret sensitive business information are among the company’s most valuable assets.
-This includes information like secret recipes, formulations, or designs; customer lists; computer code; secret product developments; manufacturing methods; sales forecasts; marketing plans; pricing information; and know-how.
+A company’s trade secrets, confidential information, and other sensitive business information are among its most valuable assets.
+This includes information like secret recipes, formulations, or designs; customer lists; product developments; manufacturing methods; financial documents and revenue forecasts; marketing plans; pricing information; and computer code.
 Protecting this sensitive business information is critical to a company’s competitive advantage.

 Workplace Legal often counsels (1) companies who are seeking to hire an employee from a competitor, and (2) executives who are contemplating a move to a competitor.
 In both instances, we help our client identify the trade secrets and other sensitive business information that is impacted by the transaction.
 We then work with the client to devise hiring/departure strategy that minimizes the legal risk involved.

 We also regularly draft non-solicitation agreements to make it harder for departing employees to steal customers and/or employees when they leave.
-In addition, although non-competes are generally illegal in California (except in a few limited circumstances), Workplace Legal helps clients achieve much of the same protection by drafting agreements that combine trade secret, confidentiality/non-disclosure, non-solicitation, and other provisions.
-We cannot use a traditional non-compete to forbid the employee from going to your competitor, but we can – and do – utilize other tools to make it harder for that employee to use your sensitive business information or solicit your customers if she does.
+In addition, although non-competes are generally illegal in California (except in a few limited circumstances), Workplace Legal helps clients achieve much of the same protection by drafting complex agreements that combine trade secret, confidentiality/non-disclosure, non-solicitation, and other provisions.
+These agreements cannot prohibit an employee from departing to join a competitor, but they can make it very difficult for that employee to cause any harm if he or she does leave.

-Often, a company will have employees who are likely to create valuable inventions in the course and scope of their employment.
-For those clients, Workplace Legal drafts innovations assignment, license, and other intellectual property agreements to ensure that the company maintains ownership (or at least exclusive use and profit rights) of the ideas, products, processes, and/or know-how being created.
+Often, a company hires employees expecting them to create valuable products, code, processes, or other inventions for the company.
+For those clients, Workplace Legal drafts innovations assignment, license, and other agreements to ensure that the company maintains ownership (including exclusive use and profit rights) of the inventions that are created.a